Citizens Advice style guide

 Use these sentences to describe what the whole service does in numbers.

-Last year we helped over 2.7 million people face to face, by phone, email or web chat.
+Last year, we helped 2.7 million people face to face, by phone, email or web chat.

 Different parts of the service